Jacopo-DM/RobotEvolutionThesis/README.md

 ```
 .
 ├── README.md                         # This document
-├── basics                            # See ./basics/README for more information (detached)
+├── basics                            # Read `./basics` section of this README for more information
-│   ├── README.md
+│   ├── README.md                     # Even more information
 │   └── ...                           # (other files)
-├── charts                            # See ./charts/README for more information
+├── charts                            # Read `./charts` section of this README for more information
-│   ├── README.md
 │   └── ...                           # (other files)
 ├── exp                               # Experiments with Revolve 2
 │   ├── bo                            # (Uncommited)